The fine print

 These rights are subject to certain rules around when you can exercise them.

 If you are located in the EEA or the U.K. and wish to exercise any of the rights set out above, you may contact us at firstname.lastname@example.org.
-If you are in the EEA, you may contact our representative in the EU, as explained below.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request under those circumstances.

 We may need to request specific information from you to help us confirm your identity.
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 If we cannot reasonably verify your identity, we will not be able to comply with your request(s).